giros-dit/vnx-kubespray/README.md

 ### Helm client

 Helm client is installed in the master node.

-In addition, kubespray configures the stable registry for us.
+## Network Management

+> *TODO*: We  use Calico as k8s network plugin.
+BGP peering is configured from each k8s node to router r1, who runs BIRD daemon providing BGP route reflector_functions to the k8s cluster.
+By using Calicos BGP feature, our router r1 can dynamically learn pod and service IPs from Kubernetes.
+As a result, external hosts such as h1 can easily access k8s services without having to manage routing in the network.

 ## Cleanup